Minor Population Studies

 Course coordinator: dr. T.C.
 Vogt

 Healthy ageing is a topic with great societal relevance.
 This course introduces the concept of healthy ageing from a socio-demographic perspective.
-The demographic perspective reveals causes and consequences of ageing in the society and their relationship with health.
+The (bio) - demographic perspective reveals causes and consequences of ageing and their relationship with health.
 The social perspective addresses determinants of health and wellbeing over the life course with a particular focus on older ages.
-Healthy ageing is addressed from the societal level, as well as from the individual level, i.e. the older people themselves.
+Healthy ageing is addressed from the societal level, i.e. what does healthy ageing mean for a society, as well as from the individual level, how older people can maintain health, wellbeing and a self-determined life.

 After the course, students have an understanding of the determinants and consequences of healthy ageing from a socio-demographic perspective.
 Students have knowledge of how healthy ageing relates to life course factors including socioeconomic status, health behaviors or social participation.
 They can reflect on 1.) how these issues relate to older adults’ health and wellbeing and 2.) how societies as a whole are challenged by population ageing.

-Next to the lectures, students work on a small research project in which they describe how healthy ageing differs between regions or countries and explain possible causes and consequences.
+Next to the lectures, students work in groups on a small research project in which they describe how healthy ageing differs between EU countries and explain possible causes and consequences.
+They will review the projects of other groups and present their report in class.

 Global Development Studies (recommended course*)

 Course coordinator: dr. G.J. de Vries

 This course is about the main determinants of socio-economic development in developing countries.
 Students learn about the similarities and differences in the socio-economic development of various regions in the world such as China, India, South-East Asia, Latin-America, Eastern Europe and Africa.
-In the course, the role of technology, health, education, structural change, and foreign aid on socio-economic development is explained.
+In the course, the role of trade, technology, health, education, structural change, and foreign aid on socio-economic development is explained.
 The usefulness of various empirical methods to measure socio-economic development and its determinant is discussed, and theories of socio-economic development are evaluated.
 Throughout the course, national and international policies to generate socio-economic development are discussed and evaluated.

 *It is possible to replace this course with another course after permission of the coordinator of the minor.